jjcastro/porc/README.md

 1. Install Node dependencies: `npm install`
 2. Change the configuration (config.js) to accommodate your setup.
-3. Start the application `nodemon server.js`
+3. Start the application `nodemon server.js` or using `gulp` to run automated linting/minifying
 4. Visit the application in your browser: [http://localhost:8080](http://localhost:8080)

+## Roadmap (features and things to come)

+* iOS transcation oriented app with smart predictions (time, place, etc).